-Lab fees remained unchanged.
+Lab fees remained the same as they have since 2013 and will hold throughout 2023.
+There is a price increase on the horizon for 2024.
 Paying lab invoices by credit card, debit card and electronic check continues to be popular with clients.